Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 |      2 |  80 |  40 |         40 |             0 |
 |      3 |  80 |  40 |         40 |             0 |
 ```
-At a high level these categories mean:
-* "get": reading a value from a remote locale's memory
-* "put": storing a value into a remote locale's memory
-* "execute_on": creating a task on a remote locale, for example via an on-clause
-* "execute_on_nb": same as above but non-blocking (doesn't prevent the original task from continuing)

 We see the number of `put`s has decreased drastically, and it's way faster!
 Aggregation is great!
 But what's this secret third way?